-BPA is a chemical used to make plastics including containers that come into contact with food.
-This includes refillable drinks bottles and food storage containers.
+BPA is a chemical used to make plastics, including food storage containers and refillable drinks bottles.
 It's also used to make some protective coatings and linings for food and drinks cans.

 Scientists estimate how much of a chemical people can consume daily over their lifetime without being harmed by it.
 This is known as the chemical’s tolerable daily intake (TDI).
 BPA has a temporary TDI set for it.

 We currently consume less than the TDI for BPA from sources such as food containers.

 Ongoing research into BPA

 The National Toxicology Programme (NTP) in the United States of America is conducting a long-term study on BPA.
 It is looking at the effects of exposure to BPA in rats, before and after giving birth.
 This study will tell us more about whether BPA exposure could increase the risk of cancer in humans.